-This chapter provides information on the management of quarantine pests identified with an unrestricted risk exceeding ALOP.
-The proposed phytosanitary measures are described in this chapter.
+This chapter provides information on the management of quarantine pests identified with an unrestricted risk that does not achieve the appropriate level of protection (ALOP) for Australia.
+The recommended phytosanitary measures are described in this chapter.

 5.1 Pest risk management measures and phytosanitary procedures